 - ongoing exposure to allergens

-- chronic inflammation of the upper respiratory tract
+- chronic inflammation of the upper and lower respiratory tract

 If you have severe allergic asthma, your doctor may recommend a combination of prescription medications, complementary therapies, and lifestyle changes.
 These options may help you manage the condition more effectively.